groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.enums/papersize/_index.md

 ### A2 {#A2}
 ```
-public static final int A2
+public static final PaperSize A2
 ```